-- 16.1 All disposals will be undertaken with reference to the SPECTRUM Primary Procedures on Disposal. - 16.2 The governing body will confirm that it is legally free to dispose of an item.
-Agreements on disposal made with donors will also be taken into account. - 16.3 When disposal of a museum object is being considered, the museum will establish if it was acquired with the aid of an external funding organisation.
+- 16.1 All disposals will be undertaken transparently and with reference to the SPECTRUM Primary Procedures on Disposal and Museum Association guidelines. - 16.2 The governing body will confirm that it is legally free to dispose of an item with exceptions see 16.14.
+Agreements on disposal made with donors will also be considered. - 16.3 When disposal of a museum object is being considered, the museum will establish if it was acquired with the aid of an external funding organisation.
 In such cases, any conditions attached to the original grant will be followed.
-This may include repayment of the original grant and a proportion of the proceeds if the item is disposed of by sale. - 16.4 When disposal is motivated by curatorial reasons the procedures outlined below will be followed and the method of disposal may be by gift, sale or as a last resort destruction.
+This may include repayment of the original grant and a proportion of the proceeds if the item is disposed of by sale. - 16.4 When disposal is motivated by curatorial reasons the procedures outlined below will be followed and the method of disposal may be by gift or transfer, sale or as a last resort destruction.